salvamomo/nightwatch-starter/README.md

 After a succesful installation, you'll be able to run nightwatch tests.
 There is an example test included in the default setup.
-The environment name created by default is "dev" in most cases.
+The environment name created by default is "dev" in most cases (except in the CI setup, where it is "ci").
 So, after installation, simply run:

     nightwatch --env=dev tests/nightwatch/tests

+  or if nightwatch is installed just globally:

+    ./node_modules/.bin/nightwatch --env=dev tests/nightwatch/tests/

 #### NPM-Chromedriver.
 Use this if you simply one a simple and quick setup to start